Ireland the Seafood Island

 Made Entirely by Hand

 When we say hand made, we mean hand made.
 Experienced people, rather than automated machines, fillet the fish for salting.
 We do not skin our fish, nor remove the collar bone as these add flavour and are the means by which we hang the salmon.
 We trim and pin bone by hand, all of which takes time, but which conserves the delicate flesh.
-We only offer cuts which preserve the natural seals of the smoked sides and are less wasteful.
-You, the customer, can witness the quality of the fish by the healthiness of its skin and the firmness of its lean flesh.
+We only offer cuts which preserve the natural seals of the smoked salmon sides and are less wasteful.
+You can see the quality of the fish by the healthiness of its skin and the firmness of its lean flesh.

 Similar quality simply cannot be achieved with industrially farmed fish pummeled through machines, ultra-trimmed, or sliced and interwoven with plastic.

 Our mackerel are wild, winter fish, caught by trawls in the Atlantic Sea.
 Crucially they are not feeding which means they are digestible as well as delicious.
 They are frozen at sea to preserve their freshness as naturally as possible, which also means they are available year-round.